Skip to content

 Estimated Glomerular Filtration Rate (eGFR) is a measure of kidneys function, i.e. how well your kidneys are working.
 It is a calculation/estimation, based on a test of a biomarker called creatinine and your age, sex, body type and ethnic background/race.

 eGFR is deemed a fairly reliable estimation for the level of general kidney function, but like any estimation, it does not work well at the extremes of ranges.
-For example, if you are severely overweight or a bodybuilder/very muscular, as well as preagnant or a child.
+For example, if you are severely overweight or a bodybuilder/very muscular, as well as pregnant or a child.
 But it is an excellent starting point.

 Reference ranges